Five Famous Poems About Love

-This is a collation of love poetry for St Valentine's Day, and for the other 364 days which are not St Valentine's Day.
+This is a collation of love poetry for the Royal Wedding Day, and for the other 364 days which are not Wedding Days.

 Some of them you will probably know well and may have read or even learned at school.
 Others are not so well known.
 The poetry spreads over nearly 500 years, from Shakespeare to Caroline Duffy, the current English Poet Laureate.
 Old favorites and novelties, running a gamut of emotions.